20200619_183543

 dutch-golden-age

-Long before the Netherlands was synonym with tulips, windmills, cheese markets, wooden shoes, canals of Amsterdam, masterpieces of Old Masters, Delft Blue earthenware, innovative water-management, millions of bicycles, and happy children, the Dutch were seafarers, explorers, and conquerors.
-This small country it’s packed with world-famous discoveries and inventions.
-Let’s see!
+Long before the Netherlands became synonymous with tulips, windmills, cheese markets, wooden shoes, Amsterdam’s canals, Old Masters’ masterpieces, Delft Blue earthenware, innovative water management, millions of bicycles, and joyful children, the Dutch were renowned as seafarers, explorers, and conquerors.
+This small country is packed with world-famous discoveries and inventions.
+Let’s explore!
 Read more

 7c5fbb578e3ee812e8847270b53bda80